 What Is MultiFunding's Data-Based Method for Evaluating Banks?

 The firm uses FDIC data and divides (1) the total dollar value of loans made by a bank between $100,000 and $1,000,000 by (2) the total amount of retail branches of the bank.
 This equation generates MultiFunding's small-business bank ranking.
 The median ranking as of September 30th, 2014 is $8,989,222.

 A note from MultiFunding: The banking data is based on past loan values and deposit values.
 It does not take into consideration the current performance of any bank, or other data provided or actions taken by the FDIC.
 Therefore, we recommend that you verify the current standing of banks on this list FDIC Failed Bank List or using this FDIC Bank Search Tool.

-One more thing – a good grade doesn't mean that the bank is going to give you a loan.
+One more thing - a bank with a large amount of small-business loans doesn't mean that the bank is going to give you a loan.
 It means that this is a good place for you to start.
 To get a loan anywhere, the bank will consider your credit score, collateral and cash flow.